|

 Turkish

-The Turkish cuisine is millenarian, as well as the Turkish alimentary habits.
-Turkish recepies passes from grandmother-mother-daughter since generations and they are very traditional in their diet habits.
+The Turkish Cuisine is Millenarian, as well as the Turkish alimentary habits.
+Turkish Recepies passes from grandmother-mother-daughter since generations and they are very traditional in their diet habits.
 Turks doesn't like much to try different kinds of food.
 Beginning with a very oriental breakfast.... bread,

 olives, tomatos, cucumberes, white cheese, honey and black turkish